 Simple English definitions for legal terms

-Read a random definition: Register of Copyrights
+Read a random definition: federal state

 The intergovernmental-immunity doctrine is a rule in constitutional law that says the federal government and the states are both important and have their own powers.
 They can't interfere with each other in certain areas of politics.
 This means they have to respect each other's authority and work together in some cases.
 It's like two friends who have their own toys and can't take them away from each other without permission.